Inpatient Alcohol Rehab

 A person suffering from alcoholism and a co-occurring mental health condition may require a personalized treatment plan.
 Inpatient rehabs have specialists on site who will be able to treat both conditions separately.
 Counseling sessions will teach the individual how to cope in various real world situations and prevent falling victim to triggers.

 Mixing drinking and drugs can lead to extremely dangerous interactions.
 A person who wants to overcome a substance and alcohol abuse problem should seek professional medical help.
-Treatment specialists are able to monitor health conditions closely, relieve any uncomfortable withdrawal symptoms and provide assistance through each step of the recovery process.
+Treatment providers are able to monitor health conditions closely, relieve any uncomfortable withdrawal symptoms and provide assistance through each step of the recovery process.

 Inpatient treatment is often highly recommended for people with a medical history of heart, breathing or liver problems.
-If any part of the recovery process interferes with a medical condition, treatment specialists will be able to make the necessary modifications.
+If any part of the recovery process interferes with a medical condition, treatment providers will be able to make the necessary modifications.
 A person’s health can impact what medications are used and their overall treatment plan.

 Inpatient alcohol rehab typically involves 30, 60 and 90-day programs depending on the severity of an alcohol use disorder (AUD) and how much a person drinks.